daniele3b/SafeWater/Assignment2/server.md

 ![Last_hour](https://github.com/daniele3b/SafeWater/blob/main/images/last_temp.png)

-Here, you can find all measurement of the last hour of all devices: you have the temperature value and also the time on which it was recorded.
+Here, you can find all measurements of the last hour of all devices: you have the temperature value and also the time on which it was recorded.
 By clicking on "Water Alarm Management" you'll reach another interface, that is the page about the fill level sensor.

 ![Water-alarm](https://github.com/daniele3b/SafeWater/blob/main/images/alarm.png)